 The lights in downtown this year will include the rooflines of historic properties downtown along with decorations around the courthouse lawn and square.

 Downtown Hillsboro will be your holiday destination on Saturday, December 4th and throughout the holiday season!
 Make your plans now to be a part of everything we have to offer.

-Also on November 28, the annual Rogers Farm drive-in Christmas light show will begin and will continue nightly through January 3.
+The annual Rogers Farm drive-in Christmas light show will begin around Thanksgiving this year (check their Facebook page for exact dates and times) and will continue nightly through the New Year.
 The annual musical light show is organized at the Rogers Farm, located at 1554 FM 309 in Hillsboro, near Woodbury.